 The Germans had good reason to believe that Konigstein was inescapable.
 Between the high walls and the fact that the prison was built on a hill, Giraud would need to descend 150 feet of wall and cliff face before reaching the ground.
 The handmade rope was to help with that.

 Because the prison was patrolled at night and not during the day, he descended hand-under-hand to the ground in broad daylight on Apr.
 17, 1942, and jumped onto a passing train.
-He and a hat he acquired and shaved his mustache.
+He put on some glasses and a hat he acquired and shaved his mustache.

 For those who don’t know, Hitler’s birthday is April 20 and he was not happy that his weekend was spoiled by Giraud’s escape.
 He immediately ordered that Giraud be recaptured and put to death.

-The and he was able to get in touch with resistance forces.
+The train took Giraud to the border between France and Germany and he was able to get in touch with resistance forces.
 Since Germany had held France for nearly two years at this point, Giraud had to stay one step ahead of Vichy officials who were eager to hand him over to the Nazis.

 Wearing women’s garb, he escaped Vichy France to the southern coast where a submarine was waiting for him.
 Because Giraud really hated the British, he had demanded an American sub.